owenstranathan/owenstranathan.github.io/About.md

 # Mission

-To live honestly and fully.
-And to create something truly beautiful.
+To live honestly and fully and to constantly create.

 ## My self-summary

-I am a young programmer and creative.
-I am passionate about elegance in design and making things that not only work but work beautifully.
-I derive pleasure from organizing thoughts and principles into cohesive systems and abstractions.
-I have spent a lot of time traveling the world and studying literature and philosophy.
-And I have found that the thing I truly enjoy is learning and creating, building things that have a use to me and to those around me.
-In fact I spend all my time working on software projects, because programming is my craft and a craftsman must needs create.
+I am a programmer.<br>
+I am passionate about making things that not only work but work beautifully.<br>
+I derive pleasure from organizing thoughts and principles into cohesive systems and abstractions.<br>
+I have spent a lot of time traveling the world and studying literature and philosophy.<br>
+I have found that the thing I truly enjoy is learning and creating, building things that have a use to me and to those around me.<br>
+In fact I spend all my time programming, writing and building with my hands.<br>
+I am a craftsman.

 ## What I’ve worked on